backmind/autoRICEWQ/README.md

 # What is the problem?

 The problem is the input data for RICEWQ 1.92 lies on an input text file with an absolute format dependence.
-Tailoring by hand the correct input data to run a simulation is very time consuming and tedious.
-Thus, **this project aims to offer a very simple way to (1) parse input from Excel files, (2) run the RICEWQ 1.92 model and (3) parse the output back into Excel**.
-This facilitates the process of running hundreds or even thousands of simulations with ease.
+Tailoring by hand the correct input data to run a simple simulation is very time consuming and tedious.
+Thus, **this project aims to offer a very straight forward way to (1) parse input from Excel files, (2) run the RICEWQ 1.92 model and (3) parse the output back into Excel**.
+This facilitates the process of running hundreds or even thousands of simulations with ease and helps to check the results in a glimpse.

 # Installation

+### By git

 First, you will need to install [git](https://git-scm.com/), if you don't have it already.